kbalog/uis-dat640-fall2019/assignments/assignment-2b/README.md

   * Implement a learning-to-rank method with the following minimum requirements:
     - Consider document-query matching in minimum 3 fields (title, content and anchors) and at least two different retrieval models (e.g., BM25 and LM).
 That is, 6 document-query features minimum.
     - Note that the anchor text index covers the entire ClueWeb collection, not just the Category B subset.
 I.e., you need to ignore documents that are not present in the regular index.
+  * Select one learning-to-rank algorithm to use throughout the assignment.
   * Test your model using 5-fold cross-validation on the given training data (queries and relevance judgments, i.e., `data/queries.txt` and `data/qrels.csv`).

 ## Part 2 (week 43)